cnichte/basic-electron-typescript-react-starter/README.md

 ncu -i --format group
 ```

-updating eslint, causes problems.
+In this case updating eslint, causes problems.
 I have to wait until all installed dependent packages are updated.

 ```bash
 Major   Potentially breaking API changes